Blog Featured Image

 • PCOS can not be diagnosed by ultrasound alone.

 If you have had a read of the above and you are still confused as to what is going on with your periods and your hormones..
 I suggest making time to work together to understand what your hormones are doing.
 Some women can experience PCOS and HA, with often opposing treatment goals it is crucial to know what’s going on.
-You can understand your options to work with me.
+Read our guide to Women’s Hormonal Health for more information or schedule a consultation call to discuss how working with a Naturopath may benefit you.

 https://www.racgp.org.au/afp/2012/october/polycystic-ovary-syndrome